Dani Alves changed his version and was left without a wife due to alleged abuse, says the press

 — Marcelo Bechler (@marcelobechler) January 22, 2023

 The contradiction weighed against the Brazilian, who left the statement directly in prison, says the Spanish press.
-He will remain detained until the trial is held.
+He will remain in custody until the trial is held..

 After the case came to light, Daniel Alves published a statement on social networks on January 5 in which he not only denied having committed any crime but also claimed not to know who was responsible for the accusation.